hayakzan/yeetsh/README.md

 the compressed 'yeetsh' folder contains ongoing work on CS439 Project 0.
 Only two commands, 'exit' and 'cd' are supported at the moment.

-the 'homeworks' folder contains several CS314 and CS429 assignments.
+the 'homeworks' folder contains work on several CS314 and CS429 assignments.
 The password is the same as 'yeetsh'.